axelpale/nudged/README.md

 [![NPM Version](https://img.shields.io/npm/v/nudged.svg)](https://www.npmjs.com/package/nudged)
 [![Build Status](https://img.shields.io/travis/axelpale/nudged/master.svg)](https://travis-ci.org/axelpale/nudged)

 **A JavaScript lib** to efficiently estimate translation, scale, and/or rotation between two sets of 2D points.
 We have found it to be useful in **graphics, user interfaces, multi-touch recognition, and eye tracker calibration**.
-In general, you can apply *nudged* in any situation where you want to move a number of points based on a few sample points and optionally one fixed pivot point.
+In general, you can apply *nudged* in any situation where you want to transform objects based on a few control points.
 See the image below for visual explanation.

 <img src="https://rawgit.com/axelpale/nudged/master/doc/figure-pointset.png" alt="Example transformation" width="500"/>